-Our city does not have its own website to do better outreach to our residents.
-Not all our residents are signed up for the county's emergency notification system.
-We are small city with limited financial and staff resources to address local mitigation projects.
+Our city has its own website.
+Not all of our residents are signed up for the county's emergency notification system.
+We are a small city with limited financial and staff resources to address local mitigation.

 Please list the names & titles of all persons that contributed information to this survey.